 The capstone course of the horticulture programs.
 The student will demonstrate the collected knowledge, skills and techniques acquired in the program courses by working through an approved project in a team setting.
-Students will demonstrate problem solving, critical thinking, research techniques, technical writing, budgeting/ cost estimating and teamwork in an interdisciplinary setting.
+Students will demonstrate problem solving, critical thinking, research techniques, technical writing, budgeting/cost estimating and teamwork in an interdisciplinary setting.
 Credibility, professionalism and group dynamics will be emphasized to help round out the student's education.
 The final project must be presented as a group with each individual supplying the necessary resume, portfolio and video introduction.
-Prerequisite: Sophomore in good standing (at least 2.5 GPA) and department head approval.
+Prerequisites: Sophomore and Advisor Approval.